bburns-ds/bburns-ds/README.md

 Hello there 👋.
-I am @bburns-ds, a first-year CSE PhD student at Georgia Tech advised by Peng Chen.
+I am a ~~first-year~~ second-year CSE PhD student at Georgia Tech advised by Peng Chen.

-Check out my website [here](https://bburns.xyz/)